Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 We can use an instance of this object in tests to run the app, send requests with the provided `HttpClient`, and then check that the response matches our expectations.
 This instance can be either shared among multiple tests or instead created separately for each one.

 Since we also rely on Redis, we want to have a way to spin up a fresh server to be used by our app.
-There are many ways to do it, but for a simple example I decided to use xUnit's fixture API for this purpose:
+There are many ways to do it, but I decided to use xUnit's fixture API for this purpose:

 ```csharp
 public class RedisFixture : IAsyncLifetime